good and some bad

 Pharmaceutical companies routinely travel to the jungles to seek native cures.
 They modify traditional herbal remedies to create prescription drugs.
 One such example is digoxin that is derived from a traditional Irish tea and the fox glove plant.
 Many herbs, foods and spices have estrogen activity as well as progesterone activity.
 In general, if a people group has been eating a particular food for centuries and have relatively small amounts of estrogen linked diseases, the food is safe to consume in reasonable quantities.

-BUY Eckhart, MD RECOMMENDED SHAMPOO!
+BUY Eckhart, MD RECOMMENDED Products that are devoid of Xenoestrogens!